zama-ai/fhevm/docs/fundamentals/inputs.md

 pragma solidity ^0.8.24;

 import "fhevm/lib/TFHE.sol";
-import { MockZamaFHEVMConfig } from "fhevm/config/ZamaFHEVMConfig.sol";
+import { SepoliaZamaFHEVMConfig } from "fhevm/config/ZamaFHEVMConfig.sol";

 /// @title EncryptedCounter2
 /// @notice A contract that maintains an encrypted counter and is meant for demonstrating how to add encrypted types
 /// @dev Uses TFHE library for fully homomorphic encryption operations
-/// @custom:experimental This contract is experimental and uses FHE technology contract EncryptedCounter2 {
+/// @custom:experimental This contract is experimental and uses FHE technology contract EncryptedCounter2 is SepoliaZamaFHEVMConfig {
-  euint8 counter;
+  euint8 internal counter;

-  constructor() is MockZamaFHEVMConfig {
+  constructor() {
     // Initialize counter with an encrypted zero value counter = TFHE.asEuint8(0);
     TFHE.allowThis(counter);